 Once a thesis, dissertation or senior honors thesis has been successfully defended and approved by a faculty committee, the final version of the manuscript must be submitted to the dean’s office of the College of Liberal Arts and Social Sciences.
 The committee certifies that the manuscript is approved as to style and content, but the dean’s office has final authority in the acceptance of the manuscript.
 The manuscript must be grammatically correct, reflect clear communication ability and follow the standards presented in this document and in the specific style manual adopted by the program of study.
 Errors and omissions in the final version of the manuscript may delay the student’s degree conferral.
 The student should work closely with the advisor on issues of format and style.

 The student should submit the properly formatted final copy as a PDF document to the office of the dean: CLASSGrad@central.uh.edu; the student’s committee chair should be cc'd on the email to receive a copy.
-The email should also have attached (as a PDF) the fully signed Written Thesis/Dissertation Approval form.
-These forms can be found on the Graduate School webpage.
+The email should also have attached (as a PDF) the fully signed thesis/dissertation approval forms.

 All documents should be submitted no later than the deadline listed for each semester.
 Typically, this is two weeks prior to the conclusion of the semester.
 We encourage students to turn their thesis in earlier than this deadline to allow time to deal with any formatting or other problems that sometimes emerge at this final stage.

 Students wishing to schedule a college review and submission appointment may do so, but such appointments are not required.
 These must be scheduled and completed prior to the submission deadline.
 Contact Anna Marchese in the CLASS dean’s office (firstname.lastname@example.org) to schedule an appointment.